KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Agent Architecture

 \subsection{Sorcar Agent}

 The Sorcar Agent adds the tools that make the system useful for software development and general-purpose automation.

 \textbf{Coding tools.} We provide four core tools: a shell command executor with streaming output, a file reader, a precise string-based file editor, and a file writer.
 The shell executor supports a configurable timeout, streams output to the user interface in real time, and respects a stop event that allows the user to cancel a running command.
-Note that we kept the tool names (Bash, Edit, Write, Read) the same as those in Claude Code, because the underlying Anthropic models do not make mistakes with those tools.
+Note that we kept the tool names (Bash, Edit, Write, Read) the same as in Claude Code because the underlying Anthropic models do not make mistakes with these tool names.